asitav-sen/KoboconnectR/README.md

 <!-- badges: end -->

+** Due to changes in Kobotoolbox API v2 (addition of synchronous data download), the current version of the package is not working properly.
+The package will be updated soon **

 The goal of KoboconnectR is to facilitate data extraction from Kobotoolbox projects/assets into R, instead of downloading the individual spreadsheet files.